torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   The 'localmodconfig' target easily disables kernel modules for features only used occasionally -- like modules for external peripherals not yet connected since booting, virtualization software not yet utilized, VPN tunnels, and a few other things.
-That's because some tasks rely on kernel modules Linux only loads when you execute tasks like the aforementioned ones for the first time.
+That's because some tasks rely on kernel modules GNU/Linux only loads when you execute tasks like the aforementioned ones for the first time.

   This drawback of localmodconfig is nothing you should lose sleep over, but